damies13/rfswarm/Doc/rfswarm_manager.md

   -a AGENTS, --agents AGENTS
                         Wait for this many agents before starting (default 1) -n, --nogui           Don't display the GUI
+  -t STARTTIME, --starttime STARTTIME
-  -d DIR, --dir DIR     Results directory
+                        Specify the time to start the test HH:MM or HH:MM:SS (ISO 8601) -d DIR, --dir DIR     Results directory
   -e IPADDRESS, --ipaddress IPADDRESS
                         IP Address to bind the server to